Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 ```bash
 amplify init
 ```
-Select the name of your environment and select default for everything else.
+Select the name of your environment and select the aws profile you configured in the previous step.
+Select default for everything else.
 You will see the following:

 ```bash
 amplify init